abdallah95/eece437SwArch/assignment1/README.md

+NOTE: Each problem submission will have its own release tag.

 ## Compilation

 run `make`

-run `make test`
+then, `make test`

+or 'make all'

 ## Current Design

-current design can be viewed in `design.jpeg`
+current design can be viewed in `design.jpeg` (outdated).

 ## Current Issues

-1. Operation on two different types is not forcing compilation error unless the types of function arguments don't agree with the type of the parametes passed following on the classes hierarchy.
+1. Having problem with diamond inheritance.
+I'm trying to solve it by defining interfaces.

 2. Type class is not fully designed yet.